rocket-meals/RocketMealsDocumentation/CONTRIBUTING.rst

 * Describe what you expected to happen.
 * If possible, include a minimal example to help us reproduce the issue.
 * Describe what actually happened, including the output of any errors printed.
 * List the version of Python, CUDA or OpenCL, and C compiler, if applicable.

 Contributing Code
 -----------------
-For contributing code to Kernel Tuner please select an issue to work on or create a new issue to propose a change or addition.
+For contributing code to Rocket Meals please select an issue to work on or create a new issue to propose a change or addition.
 For significant changes, it is required to first create an issue and discuss the proposed changes.
 Then fork the repository, create a branch, one per change or addition, and create a pull request.

-Kernel Tuner follows the Google Python style guide, with Sphinxdoc docstrings for module public functions.
+Rocket Meals follows the Google Python style guide, with Sphinxdoc docstrings for module public functions.
 Please use `pylint` to check your Python changes.

 Before creating a pull request please ensure the following: